Amzani/apidesk-sdk-test-def/docs/models/components/opportunitiessortdirection.md

 # OpportunitiesSortDirection

-Specifies the order in which the results should be sorted.
-Use 'asc' for ascending order or 'desc' for descending order.
-This parameter helps in organizing the retrieved activities based on a specified field.
+Specifies the sorting order for the opportunities.
+Use 'asc' for ascending order to start from the lowest value, or 'desc' for descending order to start from the highest value, allowing for flexible data presentation.

 ## Example Usage